Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Abstract

 \section{Abstract}

-We prove an analogue of Hermite--Minkowski's finiteness theorem for \'etale covers of algebraic stacks, and establish a Chevalley--Weil type theorem for integral points on stacks.
+We prove an analogue for algebraic stacks of Hermite--Minkowski's finiteness theorem from algebraic number theory, and establish a Chevalley--Weil type theorem for integral points on stacks.
 As an application of our results, we prove analogues of the Shafarevich conjecture for some surfaces of general type.